nix-community/nixvim/CONTRIBUTING.md

 - The commit title should be consistent with our style.
 This usually looks like "plugins/<name>: fixed some bug", you can browse the commit history of the files you're editing to see previous commit messages.

+### Testing the docs locally

+When making a change, you may wish to see how it looks in Nixvim's documentation.
+This can be done by running `nix run .#docs` from within a Nixvim repo.
+Alternatively, if you've entered a Nixvim dev shell, you can run `serve-docs`.

+Either command will start a HTTP server on port 8000 and open it in your browser using `xdg-open`.

 ## Nixvim Architecture

 Nixvim is mainly built around `pkgs.neovimUtils.makeNeovimConfig`.